[Image: Juliet Brando]

 Should contain a range of sources (e.g. interviews, book/article or practical research, original photographs, personal experience, professional expertise).
 At present we pay £30 per feature, usually 500-1000 words.

-Spooniehacks (i.e. lifehacks) – tips and personal stories about managing symptoms or difficult people and situations related to your health.
+Spooniehacks (i.e. lifehacks) – tips and personal stories about managing symptoms or difficult people and situations related to your health – like this one on managing winter pain flares when you’re poor.
 The thing you worked out that made you feel like Einstein, or the tools you’ve gathered that have made it possible for you to live with a symptom or situation you thought you could never handle.
 Personal experience of what works for you rather than hard-and-fast advice (because there are no universal answers for many of these issues).
-500-850 words, £30 per feature.
-Here’s an example.
+500-850 words, £30 per feature,

-We want to educate non-disabled people so individual spoonies don’t have to.
+We want to educate non-disabled people so individual spoonies don’t have to, like when we all shared the things we wish we could tell our family and friends about chronic illness.
 We take the things we are exhausted from having to explain over and over again and put them in clear language, so we can link family, friends and colleagues to them next time.
 500-850 words, £30 per feature.

 Gorgeous things to buy from disabled creators.
 Photoshoots of amazing ill people looking cute as all hell.
 Compression tights looks.
 Styling your mobility aid.
 Interior design for your blanket fort.
 So many possibilities.
 Get in touch and we’ll discuss.

-We would like to develop a pool of people with a range of different conditions and impairments to review products, services, films, music, books and events.
+We’re building a pool of people with a range of different conditions and impairments to review products, services, films, music, books and events.
 Get in touch to put yourself forward, stating what in particular you’d like to review and what review experience you have. £10 per review (plus the item, which we will call in for you if you don’t already own it).
+Currently we particularly want people to review health apps like this one.

 How to pitch